 Knowing about the product life cycle is also important to understanding market growth.
 During the introduction phase, the market growth rate is low, and the longer-term potential is unknown.
 As the market moves into the growth phase, it moves up the market growth axis and creates opportunities for products that are gaining market share and becoming stars.
 Those that don’t perform well in gaining market share will become question marks.
 As the market moves into maturity and decline, the market growth moves back down the axis and products will become either cash cows or dogs.

 If we add the data from the iPod product life cycle to the growth-share matrix, as shown above, we can see how Apple’s products might be analyzed.
-In the growth-share matrix, the size of product sphere is determined by the total sales.
+In the growth-share matrix, the size of the product sphere is determined by the total sales.
 Obviously, this diagram is not perfectly sized, but it gives a picture of the way in which product life cycle can be used to inform product portfolio management.